 By the 1950s it accommodated around 70 residents.
 For more than 80 years Belmont served as a home for elderly people - twice as long as the rebuilt house had ever been a private residence.
 Several of those who worked there still live locally.

-As a new village school was being built at this time, Sir George let it be known that when the old school, situated to the south-west of the churchyard, became vacant he wished to buy it so that a museum could be set up to protect these ancient stones.
 However, some of the locals opposed his idea as they said that they could see the stones at any time and did not think it right that they should have to pay to enter a museum to see them; they encouraged the idea that a better use of the old school would be to have it converted into a public hall.

-The old school was advertised for sale by public roup with the upset price for the building and its adjoining land set at £250.
-There were only three bidders when the auction took place in March 1877 but the competition proved to be exceedingly keen with the winning bid of £650 made by Mr Charles Boyd from Coupar Angus on behalf of Sir George and his associates.
+The old school was advertised for sale by public roup with the reserve price for the building and its adjoining land set at £250.
+There were only three bidders when the auction took place in March 1877 but the competition between them proved to be exceedingly keen with the winning bid of £650 made by Mr Charles Boyd from Coupar Angus on behalf of Sir George and his associates.
 Sir George then had the stones moved into the old school.

-Sir George may have won the auction but his troubles were far from over as he was summoned to appear before the Presbytery of Meigle (a higher court than the Kirk Session) as he had moved the majority of the stones from the sacred ground of the kirkyard without the Church’s permission.
+Sir George may have won the auction but his troubles were far from over as he was summoned to appear before the Presbytery of Meigle (a higher court than the Kirk Session) as he had already moved the majority of the stones from the consecrated ground of the kirkyard without the Church’s permission.
 Sir George solved this problem by offering the ground which the old school stood on to become part of the kirkyard and this was accepted by the church.

-The museum is managed by Historic Environment Scotland, for more information see www.historicenvironment.scot/visit-a-place/places/meigle-sculptured-stone-museum/ and you can find more background on Meigle's Pictish heritage here on this website.
+The museum is managed by Historic Environment Scotland; for more information see Meigle Sculptured Stone museum.
+You can find more background on Meigle's Pictish heritage here on this website.

 Ardler War Memorial may be the first public war memorial of the Great War erected in Scotland.
 It was formally dedicated on 19 January 1919 but it was built in March/April 1918, while the war was still in progress.

-The central face of the memorial is inscribed with the text 'To the Glory of God and in Memory of the Fallen in the Great War 1914 – 1919*; 1939-1945; Lord Have Mercy'.
+The central face of the memorial is inscribed with the text 'To the Glory of God and in Memory of the Fallen in the Great War 1914-1919*; 1939-1945; Lord Have Mercy'.

 The faces on either side now commemorate 12 men who fell in the First World War, but there were only 10 names on the memorial when it was first erected.
 The names of two men from the Second World War were also added to these faces and their names also appear on the marble plaque.
-However, a thirteenth casualty of the First World War from the village also appears on the plaque.
+However, a 13th casualty of the First World War from the village also appears on the plaque.

 On one of the other faces, the name of an airman from the village, who was killed in the conflict in Afghanistan in 2006, has been added.